-Interest expense consists of interest accrued on our financed directors' and officers' insurance, and accumulated interest from the 2023 Notes based on the stated interest rate.
-In addition, the 2023 Notes balances reflect amortization of the debt discount from the original issuance and a discount associated with the warrant issuances and amortization of the associated debt issuance costs that are all recorded as interest expense.
-Interest expense related to the 2021 Notes and 2022 Notes was included in the estimate of fair value of the convertible notes.
+Interest expense consists of interest accrued on our financed directors' and officers' insurance, and interest from the 2023 Notes based on the stated interest rate.
+In addition, the 2023 Notes reflects amortization of the debt discount from the original issuance and a discount associated with the warrant issuances and amortization of the associated debt issuance costs that are all recorded as interest expense.
+Interest expense related to the 2022 Notes was included in the estimate of fair value of the convertible notes.